 What should I do if a tooth is knocked out?

 Having a tooth knocked out is one of the most serious dental emergencies.
-It can be caused by accidental falls, sports-related trauma, fighting, car accidents and even by biting on hard food.
+Our dental emergency dentist is here to help.
+Dental emergency can be caused by accidental falls, sports-related trauma, fighting, car accidents and even by biting on hard food.
 However, the damage can be fixed.
 If you act quickly, there's a good chance the tooth can be saved.

 Immediately contact and get to a dentist right away when a tooth is broken or knocked out.
 If your dentist can put the tooth back in place within an hour, there's a good chance that the supporting tissues will reattach and hold the tooth in place.

 The sooner you get treatment, the better.
-We prioritize quick treatment for serious dental issues so that you can feel better as soon as possible.
-Don't hesitate to contact us for emergency dental services if you're experiencing urgent dental symptoms.
+At our dental office in Brampton, we prioritize quick treatment for serious dental issues so that you can feel better as soon as possible.
+Don't hesitate to contact us for dental emergency services in Brampton if you're experiencing urgent dental symptoms.